microsoft/PSRule.Rules.CAF/README.md

 The following example shows how to setup Azure Pipelines to validate templates pre-flight.

 1. Install [PSRule extension][extension] for Azure DevOps marketplace.
-2. See [Creating a YAML pipeline][create-pipeline].
+2. Create a new YAML pipeline with the _Starter pipeline_ template.
-3. Install `PSRule.Rules.CAF` using `ps-rule-install` task.
+3. Add the `Install PSRule module` task.
-Set option `prerelease: true` to use a pre-release version.
+   - Set module to `PSRule.Rules.CAF`.
-4. Export rule data from templates.
+4. Export rule data from templates using PowerShell.
-5. Reference `ps-rule-assert` with `modules: 'PSRule.Rules.CAF'`.
+5. Add the `PSRule analysis` task.
+   - Set input type to `Input Path`.
+   - Set input files to the location rule data is exported to.
+   - Set modules to `PSRule.Rules.CAF`.

 For example: